King Arthur's Britain: The Truth Unearthed

 With exclusive access to a major new excavation, Alice Roberts discovers what King Arthur's Britain was like, including surprisingly modern connections we all share with our past.

 With exclusive access to a major new excavation, Alice Roberts pulls together all the latest evidence to reveal what Dark Age Britain was really like.
-In 5th century, the future of Britain hung in the balance, after four centuries of straight roads and hot-and-cold running water the Romans upped and left, called back to support their own ailing Empire.
+In the 5th century, the future of Britain hung in the balance.
+After four centuries of straight roads and hot-and-cold running water the Romans upped and left, called back to support their own ailing empire.
 The country quickly descended into chaos, plunging the native population into poverty and instability as their livelihoods - many dependent on the Romans - disappeared almost overnight.
-The nation was vulnerable and it did not take long for Anglo-Saxon invaders to take advantage - a vast bloodthirsty army quickly overran the country, killing the locals and settling down to change the history of the British Isles forever.
+The nation was vulnerable and it didn't take long for Anglo-Saxon invaders to take advantage, a vast bloodthirsty army quickly overran the country, killing the locals and settling down to change the history of the British Isles forever.

 Alice explores the link between the Arthur legend and the location, tracking down the early sources for the period and the first written reference to King Arthur.
 She discovers the story of a divided Britain - bloodthirsty conquering Anglo-Saxons in the east and embattled Britons in the west.
 Into this great divide the legend of King Arthur was born, a heroic defender of the native population against the invading Anglo-Saxon hordes, but is there any archeological evidence that the written accounts are true?

 |Executive Producer||Belinda Cherrington|